 Does your team need an extra student?
 Do you know a student who wants to join a team?
 We have a new tool to help individuals find each other to form a team!
 It is called TeamUP.
 Help others find a team, form a team, or recruit for their team here.
 Registration is required, but it is free.

-Peoria Kickoff and Coach Training August 24th at Bradley
+Peoria Kickoff and Coach Training August 24th at Lindbergh Middle School

 August 24th Kickoff and Coach Training in Peoria is set.
-Your team must register at the bottom of this page to attend.
-Check back for Naperville and Evanston Coach Training dates which are currently TBD.
+Your team must register and pay the fees before the event at this page to attend.

 Programming Sessions for City Shaper Season